 My experience with the french language surprisingly did not come from Yannick (my then-boyfriend turned French husband).
 Today that is still the case.
-The French that I have learned up until this point have come from taking Coucou French Classes combined with practicing daily with the Duolingo app.
+The French that I have learned up until this point has come from taking Coucou French Classes combined with practicing daily with the Duolingo app.
 Yannick corrects me on phrases and pronunciations, but the majority of it is rial and error.

 Not an app or class type of person.
 No problem.
 He would describe the plethora of American movies/T.V. shows he watched to help improve his English language skills, which prompted me to do the same.
 I watched the movies Un Peu, Beaucoup, Aveuglément (Blind Date), and Marguerite about one too many times before the adventure.
 Leaving in a hurry with no time to learn?
 Not to fear.
 Google is here.
 Do yourself a favor and download the google translate app.
 The app is magical.
 I would never travel internationally without.
 My in-laws use it as well when they visit the U.S. Be sure to check out “Learning French: Beginners Guide” for more language learning tips